2Drcome333/Qt/README.md

 # Qt
-some codes based in Qt
+some codes based on Qt